 The pictures of the scan help doctors to look at the structure of the thyroid and assess how it is working.
 It shows the size, shape and location of the thyroid gland.
 It can also find areas of the gland that is over (hyperthyroidism) or under (hypothyroidism) active.

 The tracer can get into your bloodstream two ways;

 Preparation for the Thyroid Scan

-Before the scan in some cases we have to test the blood to measure the amount of thyroid hormones that are in your blood.
+Before the scan, in some cases, we have to test the blood to measure the number of thyroid hormones that are in your blood.

 On the day of the test to prepare we ask;

 - Do not eat for two hours before the test.

 - 5 to 7 days before the test do not take any anti-thyroid medications

 Even though it is more common for women to develop thyroid disorders thyroid scans are for everyone.
 If you or a loved one have any of the symptoms listed above make sure you contact our Livonia office at 248-474-2220 for early detection thyroid scans in Michigan.